Collection PL

 These archival pieces form a direct window into Canada’s financial development: the rise of chartered banking, the spread of ABNC’s engraving style, and the transition from regional note-issuing rights to the centralized Dominion and later Bank of Canada systems.
 The selections below highlight proof material rather than circulated notes, offering a clean record of plates that defined Canadian paper-money aesthetics before national unification.

-Canada 1896 20 Dollars Bank of Nova Scotia front and back proof pair, PMG 63 Choice Uncirculated, American Bank Note Company
+Canada 1896 Bank of Nova Scotia 20 Dollars front and back proof pair engraved by the American Bank Note Company

-Canada 1896 — Bank of Nova Scotia 20 Dollars Front and Back Proofs (PMG 63 Choice Uncirculated)
+Canada 1896 — Bank of Nova Scotia 20 Dollars Front and Back Proofs (Pick Unlisted)

-Matched front and back proof pair of the 20 Dollars note issued by the Bank of Nova Scotia, Halifax, Nova Scotia, dated 22 July 1896.
-Engraved and printed by the American Bank Note Company, New York, these proofs represent the artistic and technical pinnacle of Canadian chartered banknote design in the late 19th century.
-The front proof, executed in black and white, features the seated allegorical figure of Commerce holding a trident, flanked by maritime motifs referencing Halifax’s seafaring economy. ...
+Matched front and back proof pair of the 20 Dollars banknote issued by The Bank of Nova Scotia of Halifax, Nova Scotia, dated 22 July 1896.
+Engraved and printed by the American Bank Note Company of New York, the pair documents the approval stage of one of the most elaborate chartered banknote designs produced in Canada during the late nineteenth century.
+The front proof is printed in black and white, the standard format used for die and plate approval. ...
 Read more →

 Held